 Recent Vocal, Choral, Chamber, Orchestral Music:

 music by Carol Ann Weaver, text from my mother, Miriam L. Weaver’s journal writings from Lost Creek, Kentucky in the ’40s.
 Feedsack describes primitive life, Hard Shell Baptists graphically portrayed with ethnomusicologist skill, To the End, sparse words before her untimely death.
-Marge Maust, mezzo, CAWeaver, piano, world premiere, June 24, 2017, EMU, Harrisonburg, VA.
+Marge Maust, mezzo, CAWeaver, piano, world premiere, June 24, 2017, EMU, Harrisonburg, VA for Feedsack and To the End, Mary-Catherine Pazzano (on Songs for My Mother CD, 2018) for Hardshell Baptists.
 Photos: mother & shed at Lost Creek, African sunset.
 Reviews by Valerie Hill and Dave Rogalsky.

 GENEROUS LAND, 2017, SATB a cappella

 music/text, Carol Ann Weaver, published, Cypress Choral Music, described by Larry Nickel: “with compelling melodies, counterpoint and infectious rhythms Carol celebrates the wonderful land we are privileged to live in.
 This composition is suitable for high school and community choirs with user-friendly vocal registers and intuitive voice leading.
 Yet, University and Chamber Choirs will also enjoy the challenge.”
 Performed by Cypress Ensemble.
 Score viewed and purchased HERE.

 from EARTH PEACE, 2016, string quartet pieces, choral pieces